Skip to navigation Skip to content

 Before manually issuing a letter (Q230 or Q251), Service Officers must check to confirm that the customer meets the income support requirements.
 For more details, see Table 2, Step 1.

-Note: an incorrect letter can cause consequences for the customer when they lodge an application with their super fund, including rejection of their application.
+Note: issuing an incorrect letter can cause consequences for the customer when they lodge an application with their super fund, including rejection of their application.
 This is common when the super fund uses CCeS and the information returned through the service does not match the information on the customer’s letter.

 2